Garrett-Productions/udemyUltimateSEO/fundamentalsNKeywordResearch.md

 1. Keyword Research
 - list of keywords
 2. Content Generation
-- content ideas to blog about, blog aboiut keywords
+- content ideas to blog about, blog about keywords
 3. Onpage SEO
 - process follow to optimize your site
 4. Off page SEO